Skaruts/Lua-Enum/README.md

     "TUESDAY",
     "WEDNESDAY",
-    "THURSDAY    100",    -- only the multiline string constructor above "FRIDAY      -10",    -- supports '=' as a separator (at least for now) "SATURDAY"
+    "THURSDAY    100",    -- only the multiline string constructor above "FRIDAY      -10",    -- supports '=' as a separator "SATURDAY"
 )